top of page

 Stay inside your vehicle.
 In the event that a power line falls onto your car, remain inside until a trained professional assists you.

+If you’re outside during an earthquake, Immediately Drop, Cover, and Hold On.
 Move calmly to a clear area only if it is safe to do so.
 Avoid running near buildings, power lines, trees, signs, and vehicles that could pose an imminent threat.
-Staying low and taking cover will protect you from falling debris and other hazards.
+Staying low and taking cover will help protect you from falling debris and other hazards.

 Count to 60 before getting up, giving displaced objects a chance to settle